tel: +48 22 499 98 98

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.
+• Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: